Adish1515/Powerplay-devops-assignment/README.md

 This repository contains all four tasks completed as part of the Powerplay DevOps Intern Assignment.
 Each task is organized in its own folder with documentation and screenshots.
  Task Overview
-🔹 Task 1 – AWS IAM User, EC2 Instance & SSH Access
+🔹 Task 1 – Environment Setup

 Objective: